ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

   * Revised format/style of their definition.

   * Revised normative language for using AS Request Creation Hints.

+* Removed definition of the EAD item Session ID.

 * Added the "Operational Considerations" section.